Graduate Business Programs Admission

-- Official, paper transcript(s) of any/all institutions from which a bachelor's or master's degree(s) was/were received and from any/all institution(s) at which graduate level coursework was completed.
+- Official transcript(s) from any/all institutions from which a bachelor's or master's degree(s) was/were received, and from any/all institution(s) at which graduate level coursework was completed.
 For such institutions located outside of the U.S., an official course-by-course transcript evaluation from ECE (Educational Credential Evaluators), WES (World Education Services), or Educational Perspectives is required instead of the actual transcript(s).

 - Two completed recommendation forms.* Recommendation forms must be completed by individuals (supervisors, professors, coworkers, etc.) who can attest to your academic competence, professional skills and character.

-*Applicants with a cumulative undergraduate GPA of 3.0 or above on a 4.0 scale will be considered priority candidates and are not required to submit letters of recommendation.
+*Applicants with a cumulative undergraduate GPA of 3.0 or higher on a 4.0 scale will be considered priority candidates and are not required to submit letters of recommendation.

-Official transcript evaluation of undergraduate and graduate coursework from colleges/universities attended outside the U.S. The actual transcripts are not required; rather, only the official, course-by-course transcript evaluation is required; and it must be from one of the following:
+Official, course-by-course transcript evaluation of undergraduate and graduate coursework from colleges/universities attended outside the U.S. The actual transcripts are not required; rather, only the official, course-by-course transcript evaluation is required; and it must be from one of the following three organizations:

-Official results of the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) For consideration, applicants taking TOEFL must score a minimum of 80 on the Internet-based exam, 550 on the paper-based exam, or 213 on the computer-based exam.
+Official results of the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Applicants who elect TOEFL must present official TOEFL results showing a minimum score of 80 on the Internet-based exam, or 550 on the paper-based exam, or 213 on the computer-based exam.
 Saint Xavier's institution code is 1708.
 Applicants who elect IELTS must present official IELTS results showing a minimum Overall Band Score of 6.5.

 Official results of the GRE or GMAT.
 Preferred combined GRE score of 300, with a minimum score of 150 on the Verbal section and 4.0 on the Writing section.
 Preferred combined GMAT score of 950 - (Cumulative GPA from degree granting institution multiplied by 200).